 If your child’s symptoms get better after their trial of treatment, it shows they’re more likely to have asthma.
 Your child’s GP or asthma nurse will probably continue the treatment and your child will be monitored to make sure they’re taking the lowest dose needed to manage their symptoms.
-If your child is old enough (usually around five) to take the tests to check their lung function and their symptoms improve when they take asthma medicines, it’s likely they will be diagnosed with asthma.
+As soon as your child is able they will be offered tests to confirm the asthma diagnosis.

 If your child’s GP or asthma nurse thinks your child might have severe asthma, your child will be referred to a specialist doctor.
 They will explain what tests and treatment your child will need, and how you can help to manage their symptoms.